Raining Cats and Frogs: Plot

 Ferdinand Bauer lives with his wife Juliette on a farm on a hill with their adoptive son (actually his grandson), Tom.
-The film begins when they agree to care of Lili, his other granddaughter, whom they will look after while Lili's parents travel by car and trailer to Africa on a safari.
-Lili's parents own a zoo, which they also leave in the care of Ferdinand and Juliette.
+The film begins when they agree to care of Lili, his other granddaughter, whom they will look after while Lili's parents travel by car and trailer to Africa to find crocodiles for their zoo, which they also leave in the care of Ferdinand and Juliette.

 On the farm, there is a small pond.
 The frogs in the pond are restless, as their calculations have shown that the Earth is about to be flooded for forty days and forty nights.
 The frogs initially are reluctant to tell them, since they cannot change anything but decide to tell Tom and Lili, so that they can warn people.

 Suddenly the flood starts, apparently washing away all live on Earth.
 The zoo animals escape to the barn which is on top of a hill, the foundations of the building are torn away by the flood and floats on a huge tractor tire on the water.
 Ferdinand, an experienced sailor, takes on the role of the captain and every one agrees that they will only survive if they stick together.
 When the rains finally stop all the animals are very hungry.
 Ferdinand has stored 28 tons of potatoes which he uses to make French fries, but the carnivores are unhappy because they cannot survive only on French fries but Ferdinand convinces the carnivores to yield in view of the greater good of everyone on the floating barn.

 A tortoise appears, injured by a crocodile attack and has lost a leg.
 Lili befriends the tortoise and Tom notices that she has kept her distance from him ever since.
 The fox and the lion grudge about their lot of having to feed on potatoes when a voice tells them that they should raise against such decision but the lion prevails in that they should respect the captain's law, however after a few days their huger gets the best of them and they attack a sheep and Ferdinand vanishes the carnivores to a bathing tub that floats behind the barn.
 In the meantime, Ferdinand and Tom talk about his father, who was the machinist at Ferdinand's boat, who was very handy with them.
 Ferdinand manages to "motorize" the barn by modifying an old tractor engine to oars at the side of the building.